TJHeuvel/rival-doc/How_To/frame-perfect-rotation.md

 # Frame-Perfect Rotation
 The default code-generated character update job, which updates at a fixed timestep, may not always be the ideal place to handle character rotation.
-This is especially true when you have a camera that rotates at a variable timestep, and you need the character to follow the rotation of the camera 1:1.
+It's fine when the character rotates independantly from the camera, but in games like FPSs where the character rotation & camera must be synced 1:1, problems could arise.

-In those cases, it is recommended to handle character rotation in a separate system that updates at a variable timestep (in the `SimulationSystemGroup`, for example).
-This will give you perfectly smooth and responsibe rotations.
-The character from the OnlineFPS sample uses this approach, in `OnlineFPSCharacterVariableUpdateSystem`.
+In those cases, it is recommended to handle character rotation in a separate system that updates at a variable timestep (in the `SimulationSystemGroup`), instead of in a fixed step system.
+Doing so will give you perfectly smooth and responsive rotations, because the camera updates at a variable timestep as well, and therefore the character and camera will be in perfect sync.